 The Compass and the twelve direction objects, as described in DM4, are not available in PunyInform.
-Instead, there is a single object called Directions and two global variables called selected_direction and selected_direction_index.
-This helps in keeping the object count down, which is especially important for z3 games, which can have no more than 255 objects.
+Instead, there is a single object called Directions and two global variables called selected\direction and selected\direction\index.
+Another difference is that PunyInform lacks support for the directions NW, SW, NE and SE by default.
+To add support for these directions, define the constnant OPTIONAL\FULL\DIRECTIONS.

-Whenever the player has typed a direction, noun or second is Directions and selected_direction contains the property number for the direction the player typed.
-If the player didn't type a direction, selected_direction is 0.
+Whenever the player has typed a direction, noun or second is Directions and selected\direction contains the property number for the direction the player typed.
+If the player didn't type a direction, selected\direction is 0.
 The name of the Direction object is always the currently selected direction, or "direction" if no direction is selected.
 As an example, let's implement a robot which will stop the player from going north or east:

-There is also another variable, selected_direction_index, which can be used to look up the property number and the name of the direction:
+There is also another variable, selected\direction\index, which can be used to look up the property number and the name of the direction: